tim-flaik/tim-flaik/README.md

 just a place to keep setting sync files etc..

-Package MAnagement done by [Chocolaty](https://docs.chocolatey.org/en-us/)
+Package Management done by [Chocolaty](https://docs.chocolatey.org/en-us/)

 To upgrade all